Package Leaflet: Information for the User

 or

-The hard capsules consist of an orange-transparent cap and a white opaque body, both printed in black with "Epanutin 100".
+The hard capsules consist of an orange-transparent cap and a white opaque body and are printed in black with "Epanutin 100" on both the cap and the body.

-They are presented in a white high-density polyethylene (HDPE) bottle closed with a white polypropylene cap and containing 1 g of silica gel as a desiccant.
+They are presented in a white high-density polyethylene (HDPE) bottle closed with a white polypropylene cap and containing 1 gram of silica gel as a desiccant.
 Each package contains 100 hard capsules.

 Viatris Healthcare Limited